 Payment of Awards and Refunds

-Financial aid disbursements are credited to the student's account after the 14th day of classes and refund dates are posted each semester on the Financial Aid Web site.
+Financial aid disbursements are credited to the student's account after the census date or 14th day of classes.
+Refund dates are posted each semester on the Financial Aid web site.

 Institutional Fees and Refunds